Skip to content

 Models

-Starplot has models to represent some of the objects you can plot, including stars, DSOs, planets, the Sun, and the Moon.
+Starplot has models to represent an observer and some of the objects you can plot, including stars, DSOs, planets, the Sun, and the Moon.
 These models are used for many things in Starplot:

 • Selecting objects to plot (via the where kwarg) (see docs)